MarceloVBrasil/MarceloVBrasil/README.md

 Hi, my name is Marcelo Brasil.
-I am a software technician.
+I am a software developer.
-I am interested in Junior Developer Positions.
+I am interested in FrontEnd jobs.
-I am currently studying, on my own, Java and Python.
-I am always reading a book (literature, history and religion) You can reach me at marcelo.vital.brasil@gmail.com
+You can reach me at marcelo.vital.brasil@gmail.com

 Kind Regards,